a8024571/eRegister-1/README.md

 ## What I learned / what I enoyed

-I really enjoyed the domain modelling part of the project, particularly creating the domain classes and working with the database.
+* I really enjoyed the domain modelling part of the project, particularly creating the domain classes and working with the database.
 I found the view parts a little harder as I'm not visually minded.
+The relationships on the domain classes were hardest to get right, but I found commenting up the domain classes really helped.
+For example, see: https://github.com/acesii/eRegister/blob/lectures/grails-app/domain/uk/ac/shu/webarch/eregister/Student.groovy